Cocoon Chill Mattress: Review in brief

-- Notable upgrade to the Cocoon Classic, introducing new cooling tech
+- Notable upgrade from the Cocoon Classic, with new cooling tech

 - Medium-firm comfort level will suit most sleepers

 The Cocoon by Sealy Chill Memory Foam is one of the best mattresses in America and is especially well-suited to people who are prone to overheating at night.
 The headline feature here is Sealy’s advanced phase-change material in the stretch-knit cover, which elevates the mattress above most of its lower-mid-range rivals.

 Despite its budget price, the Cocoon Chill is among the best cooling mattresses you can buy for smaller budgets, especially as regular Cocoon by Sealy mattress sales reduce the price of a queen to $799.
 Plus, you get up to $199 of free breathable bedding with it too.